bolmaster2/http-signature/README.md

 ```

 ### Basic
 The most basic usage without any extra headers.
 The default algorithm is `hmac-sha256`.
 This create the `Signature` header value.
 Next step is to add the value to the header and 💥 you're done!
+Note that this isn't very usable in the real world as it's very easy to do a replay attack.
+Because there's no value
+that change.
+This is easy solved by adding the `Date` header which is recommended to add to every
+request.
 ```ruby
 HTTPSignature.create(
   url: 'https://example.com/foo',